海田中店郵便局 (Kaita Nakamise Post Office) - Kaita, Hiroshima

 Kaita-cho (Kaita Town) was one of the postal towns along the Saigoku Kaido (Early Modern Sanyo Road).
 Saigoku Kaido was an important road linking Kyoto and Shimonoseki (the tip of Honshu Island, located in Yamaguchi Prefecture).
 Even now, you can still see some Edo-era buildings in the area.

-As I reached into my bag to pull out the postcards I planned to send, I saw that there was only one card; the others were missing.
+As I reached into my bag to pull out the postcards I planned to send, I saw that only one was there; the others were missing.
 I realized that I must have left them inside the scanner at home.
 How stupid of me!
 Going all the way here only to forget the things I was supposed to bring?!
 My first reaction was to blame myself for my own carelessness.
 Realizing that blaming myself would not change anything, I took a deep breath and reminded myself, "At least you had this one with you.
 It's not a waste of time.
 You can send the rest later.
 There is no rush."

-The postcard I had with me was non-standard-shaped.
+The postcard I had with me was non-standard in shape.
 It was my first time sending such a card.
 For a regular-sized postcard, the rate is fixed at 100 yen, regardless of the country you're sending it to.
 However, for non-standard cards, the rate varies by destination, so make sure you're applying the correct stamps.
 I submitted the postcard and asked for a fukeiin.
 Naturally, I sent one to myself as well.

 A few days later, my postcard with the fukeiin arrived.
 It had sunflowers and an old building (I love old buildings!).
 I didn't realize that the old building featured in fukeiin was only a 2-minute walk from the post office and was open to the public!
 Argh!
 I should go back to the area and check it out one day.